 At the foot of Fort Aguada lies the pretty palm-fringed Sinquerim Beach, and near it Candolim Beach, both popular with tourists.

-Panaji, the capital of Goa, is a tiny city that packs in a large punch.
-The church on the main square, the Baroque architecture, pretty villas, cobbled streets and interesting buildings give Panaji a distinctly Portuguese ambience.
+Panaji (also known as Panjim), the capital of Goa, is a tiny city that packs in a large punch.
+The church on the main square, the Baroque architecture, pretty villas, cobbled streets and interesting buildings give Panaji a distinctly Portuguese ambiance.
 The city lies along the left bank of the Mandovi River, and close at hand are a bunch of good beaches, perfect for lolling around and soaking up the sun.

 Dona Paula is a pretty and peaceful beach shaded by palms and casuarinas, 9 km southwest of Panaji.
 Dona Paula is quite a hotspot, not only for its beauty but also because of a romantic legend that gave the beach its name.
 Dona Paula de Menezes was a viceroy’s daughter who jumped off a cliff when refused permission to marry a local fisherman.
 The hapless maiden is said to be entombed at the nearby Raj Bhawan’s Cabo Chapel.